-The novel, E.I.E., has been reviewed at Kirkus Reviews and also on Goodreads.
+The novel, E.I.E., was also reviewed at Kirkus Reviews and on Goodreads.

 To go to the book's review on the Kirkus Reviews site, click HERE